Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

   > [Info] The language must be activated to be used.

 5. Click the [SAVE] button in the upper right corner.
   The new language is saved.
-The *Create Language* view is closed.
+The *Create language* view is closed.

 ### Next steps